 Driving while addicted to a drug VC 23152(c)

 Driving while addicted to a drug, Vehicle Code 23152(c) VC, is an obscure form of California DUI.
-Defendants who can be shown to have driven a vehicle while addicted to a drug--including prescription drugs--are subject to California DUI penalties--even if they weren’t under the influence of the drug when they drove.33
+Defendants who drove a vehicle while addicted to a drug--including prescription drugs--are subject to California DUI penalties--even if they were not under the influence of the drug when they drove.33

 Even though this crime is rarely prosecuted, it is possible for a defendant accused of California Health & Safety Code 11173 HS prescription drug fraud to also face charges for this offense if the investigation reveals a basis for it.